NYC-TTP/NYC-TTP.github.io/index.md

 Here are some resources to explore before the workshop:

 * <a href="https://github.com/NYC-TTP/algorithms_and_data_structures/blob/master/README.md">Practice Problems (with Solutions)

+* <a href="https://github.com/NYC-TTP/Data-Structures-Algorithms/blob/master/README.md">More Practice Problems (with Solutions)

+* <a href="https://www.edx.org/course/introduction-to-data-structures">A free archived "Intro to Data Structures" MOOC course</a>

 # Workshop Materials

-Here are some resources that will beused during the workshop
+Here are some resources that will be used during the workshop

-# Survey
+# Surveys

-Please compelte the survey at this link.
+Please complete the survey at this link prior to attending the workshop.

 # What Next?